oneaudit/nuclei-dast-templates/README.md

           - "(request)"
 ```

-Then, we will have to send the arbitrary request.
+Then, we can send arbitrary requests.

 ```yaml
   - method: GET